vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 <p align="center">
 <img alt="st-v2" src="Images/Arch.png"/>
 </p>
+This toolkit, once configured and executed to provision the OpenShift environment, it will deploy and configure loadbalacer, 3 master and one worker maching on vCloud director.
+It also updates dns entries for dnsmasq.
+It configures all the required port forwarding in loadbalacer.
 ## Prerequisites
 * Access to vCloud Director with org. admin user
 * Driver Linux machine accessible from all VM which needed to be configured for OpenShift installation.